aravind-812/Leo-coders-assignment/README.md

-# To-do list API
+# User managment API

-This repo is a basic `TO-DO list` app which perform CRUD operations.
+This repo is a basic `User Managment` app which perform CRUD operations.

 ## The Stack